wcesarpsv/orcs/documents/wjs_inventory_sign_out.md

 # WJS Inventory Sign Out Process

-This document defines the standardized procedure for assessing, requesting, and signing out Wireless Jackpot Signs (WJS) and related components from the warehouse.
+This document defines the standardized procedure for assessing, requesting, and signing out Wireless Jackpot Signs (WJS) and associated components from the warehouse.

 ---

 ## Procedure: Assessing Inventory Needs

 ### Context
-This procedure must be followed before attending any service call that requires Wireless Jackpot Signs (WJS).
+This procedure must be completed before attending any service call that requires Wireless Jackpot Signs (WJS).

 ### Step-by-step procedure

-1. Determine how many WJS units are required to complete the scheduled service calls.
+1. Determine how many WJS units are required to complete your service calls.
-2. Confirm the correct WJS model based on site requirements.
+2. Confirm the specific WJS model based on site requirements.
 3. Verify the model type by checking the label on each WJS box.

 ### Available WJS Models